In 1970, Saundra Brown was the first black woman accepted into the Oakland Police Department’s Recruits Academy.

 Police Academy

-At that time, a MALE recruit needed only a high school diploma or a score of 262 on a GED course.
+At that time, a MALE recruit needed only a high school diploma or a score 262 on a GED course.
 WOMEN must have a four-year college degree or four years of experience in law enforcement.
 She had that.

 She took courses in criminal law and report writing, first aid traffic investigation, and the Oakland penal code.
-There were also defensive tactics, involving strenuous activities such as calisthenics, some judo, and a little karate.
+There were also defensive tactics involving strenuous activities such as calisthenics, some judo, and a little karate.

 “Oh, I did alright I guess” she laughed.
 I can throw the biggest guy in the class.“